 As well as protecting the lives of animals, I’m also against eating crap that’s added to our foods, and more recently (because I wasn’t aware of the extent of its impact), it’s also about reducing the harmful emissions which are helping to create the climatic crisis.

-Why You May Want to Go Vegan
+5 More Reasons Why You May Want to Adopt a Vegan Lifestyle

 Because of an aversion to all animal suffering I started to read more about the industry and its negative effects, and I soon came to realise that this is also about saving the planet.
 Finally, health is an essential ingredient in anybody’s life and I feel that this is the healthiest thing I can do for my body and soul.